21Chillie/animaku_web/readme.md

-# DEV Branch
+# Still on development

 11/11/2025 to ??

-The project will be rewritten in TypeScript, with all code organized into modular structure to improve development efficiency and scalability.
+The project will be refactor and rewritten in TypeScript, with all code organized into modular structure to improve development efficiency and scalability.

 Tech Stack:
 Maybe there is some minor changes.